 The KBEI is pleased to announce a partnership with Consumers Energy for a pilot workshop titled "How to Decrease Incidences of Harassment at Work".

 The Koeze Business Ethics Initiative at Seidman Partnered with Texas Tech Neuroimaging Institute for Empathy Study

 The KBEI partnered with the Neuroimaging Institute at Texas Tech University to better understand whether or not certain role-playing techniques used in the classroom could help students and business managers discover, or recover, cognitive empathy.

 The KBEI was pleased to announce the featured speakers as well as the program for the 2018 Climate Change Conference, "Preserving Ourselves: Local and International Perspectives on Climate Change Threats and Solutions".
 The official page is linked inside.

 July 27, 2018

-The KBEI took a piece of its work to Paris this June, when director Michael DeWilde was invited to speak at the Neuroethics Network on empathy and the brain, introducing a method of empathy training that GVSU and Texas Tech will soon investigate.
+The KBEI took its work to Paris in June of 2018, where director Michael DeWilde was invited to speak at the Neuroethics Network on empathy and the brain, introducing a method of empathy training that GVSU and Texas Tech investigated in Sept.
+2018.